Skip to main content

 In this setup, a Generator (an LLM) is paired with a ConditionalRouter component.
 The LLM analyzes incoming data and classifies it, routing the input to the most appropriate pipeline branch.

-For example, the LLM might decide whether a query can be answered directly or needs additional data from a local database.
+The LLM decides whether a query can be answered directly or needs additional data from a local database.
 It then sends the query to the ConditionalRouter, which forwards it along the appropriate route the LLM indicated.

 When To Use It